andrewdavidmackenzie/pigg/README.md

 - GPIO configurations can be loaded at startup with a command line filename option, or loaded via file-picker from the UI or saved to file via file picker, or the device will communicate it's current configuration to the GUI, allowing you to continue with the configuration currently being used by the GPIO hardware.
-- GUI discovery of devices using mDNS for networked `piglet`s and `porky`s, or USB for direct connected `porky`s.
+- GUI discovery of devices using mDNS for networked `pigglet`s and `porky`s, or USB for direct connected `porky`s.
-- The GUI (`piggui`) can connect to a Pi (running `piglet`) over the network, or to a Pi Pico/Pi Pico W (over the network or USB direct connect) to control and view the GPIO hardware from a distance.
+- The GUI (`piggui`) can connect to a Pi (running `pigglet`) over the network, or to a Pi Pico/Pi Pico W (over the network or USB direct connect) to control and view the GPIO hardware from a distance.
 - The GUI can run on Mac, Linux, Windows or Raspberry Pis.
 Events are timestamped at source (as close to the hardware as possible) so network delays should not affect the waveforms displayed.
 Please provide us feedback and ideas related to networking in Discussions or GH issues.
-- The data required to connect to a remote node via iroh-net is called the `nodeid`. `piglet` prints this out for you if it is started in the foreground.
-When `piglet` has been started as a system service, start another instance in the foreground and this will detect the background instance and display its `nodeid` for you then exit.
+- The data required to connect to a remote node via iroh-net is called the `nodeid`. `pigglet` prints this out for you if it is started in the foreground.
+When `pigglet` has been started as a system service, start another instance in the foreground and this will detect the background instance and display its `nodeid` for you then exit.
 - Take the `nodeid` and either supply it as a command line option to `piggui` (`--nodeid $nodeid`, prefixed with `-- ` if using `cargo run`) or enter it into the GUI.
 To connect to a remote instance from the GUI, click on the "hardware menu" in the left of the info bar at the bottom of the screen and select the "Connect to remote Pi..." menu item.
 Then enter the `nodeid` into the field provided and hit "Connect"
-- Here are two videos showing the two ways to use it, with piglet running on a RPi shown via VNC.
+- Here are two videos showing the two ways to use it, with pigglet running on a RPi shown via VNC.
     - Video with Dialog: https://youtu.be/aToJ1aT7NeM
     - Video using CLI argument: https://youtu.be/zcEa_Oke014